-Coffea Circulor Kenya Estates
+Coffea Circulor Kenya Estate

-ABOUT COFFEA CIRCULOR KENYA ESTATES
+ABOUT COFFEA CIRCULOR KENYA ESTATE

-Coffea Circulor Kenya Estates is at the hearth, birth and culmination of transparency in trade, quality and pricing in contemporary coffee production.
+Coffea Circulor Kenya Estate is at the hearth, birth and culmination of transparency in trade, quality and pricing in contemporary coffee production, namely the result of our ideology.
 Coffea Circulor acquired land in Meru initially spanning over 5,000m2 to research and produce of small-scale lots with attention to innovation and quality.
 With time, land area expanded and so did the possibilities.
-The result is an accumulated strive for improving farm practices, growing isolated and individual (“single-varieties”) indigenous and non-indigenous genetical varieties, research traditional and new fermentation protocols with dedicated drying techniques whilst addressing important issues that Coffea Circulor has identified in Kenyan coffee production while being operational since 2005 [1] .

 Location

-Coffea Circulor Kenya Estates is located in the highest area of the Meru County, northeast of Nairobi in the Eastern Highlands.
+Coffea Circulor Kenya Estate is located in the highest area of the Meru County, northeast of Nairobi in the Eastern Highlands.
 The farm area is situated in the 1st Upper Midland Zone also known as the Coffee-Tea Zone.
 The area is the leading county in horticulture production with rich volcanic soils inherited from Mount Kenya’s stratovolcano.
 The peak Batian intersects several counties.
 The area is influenced by the climate of the coast and in particular the eastern slopes of the mountain.
 Average annual temperature is ranging between minimum 20C to maximum 27C.
 Altitude ranges from 300 to 5,199 masl.
-Meru has a cool subtropical highland climate.
-Annual precipitation ranges between 300mm on the lower midlands to 2500mm in the south-east.
-Long rains fall from mid-March to May and from October to December.
-Short rains are present in January to February and June to September.
-The climate conditions, warm days and cold nights, provide unique conditions for replenishing water levels in the soil and the temperature conditions supply means for the coffee trees to grow and develop its cherries by slowing down the nutrient synthesis, draw more sugars into the cherries.

 Top-left: Ivica Cvetanovski, Bottom-right: Batian and non indigenous seedlings (TBA), Right: Bundi and Macho.